mohammadreza-torkaman/CountrySpinner/README.md

 [![](https://jitpack.io/v/mohammadreza-torkaman/CountrySpinner.svg)](https://jitpack.io/#mohammadreza-torkaman/CountrySpinner)
 # CountrySpinner

-This is a custom adapter for android spinner to support different countries
+This is a custom adapter for the android spinner to support different countries

 # How to
 >Step 1.
 Add the JitPack repository to your build file